pythonarcade/arcade/doc/tutorials/menu/index.rst

     :pyobject: MainView.on_draw
     :emphasize-lines: 6-7

 Now we have successfully setup the manager, only thing left it to add the button.
 We are using `UIAnchorLayout` to position the button.
+We also setup a function which is called when the button is clicked.

   .. literalinclude:: menu_02.py
     :caption: Initialising the Button